appsmithorg/appsmith/contributions/CodeContributionsGuidelines.md

 ### 🍴 Git Workflow

-We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
+We use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.

 1. Fork the repo and create a new branch from the `release` branch.
 2. Branches are named as `fix/fix-name` or `feature/feature-name`